 - etching or engraving

-You can create your own unique security code by using your postcode, followed by your house or flat number, or the first two letters of the name of your house.
+You can create your own unique security code by using your postcode, followed by your house or flat number.
 For example, if your address is 21 Court Street and your postcode XY3 6DE, your unique security code would be XY36DE21.

 It may be worth keeping an inventory or list of all the property you have marked.